-Like any major marketing strategy of the past decade social media has had plenty of time to accumulate some big, inaccurate, myths.
+Like any major marketing strategy of the past decade, social media has had plenty of time to accumulate some big myths.

-And despite the fact that data has disproven a number of marketing myths today, some marketers will still hold on to few, simply because it's hard to keep up to date on what's really going on with social media.
+And despite the fact that data has disproven a number of marketing myths today, some marketers will still hold onto a few, simply because it's hard to keep up-to-date on what's really going on with social media.

 Yes, social media landscapes change dramatically every day.
 However, as a marketer, it's important to identify myth from reality in order to create an effective social media strategy.

-Let's dive into some social media myths we've all probably heard around the water cooler.
+Let's dive into some social media myths we've all probably heard from colleagues or friends.
 Then, I'll explain why you need to leave these old ways of thinking behind.

 1. My customers aren't on social media.

-In 2019, over 2.39 billion people worldwide were active on social media.
+In 2021, over 3.7 billion people worldwide are active on social media.
 Today, it seems like there's a social platform for everything and everyone.
-While family and friends connect on sites like Facebook, Instagram, or Twitter; professionals are networking all over LinkedIn.
+While family and friends connect on sites like Facebook, Instagram, or Twitter, professionals are networking on LinkedIn.

 2. You should join every single social media network immediately.